JuanMoya/SKY130-PD-workshop/README.md

 The total chip area is 147712.918400.

 ![Synthesized netlist file.](step_11.png)
+We use the command less picorv32a.synthesis.v to open the synthesized netlist file.
 ![Synthesized netlist.](step_12.png)
 Then we observe the synthesized netlist.
+To close the file, we click the "q" botton.

 ![Reports directory.](step_13.png)
 Finally we check the reports directory.